Skip to content

 5. (Conditional) Select a certificate authority account.

-If the certificate was issued using TLS Protect Cloud, the correct CA account is selected for you automatically.
+If the certificate was issued using Certificate Manager - SaaS, the correct CA account is selected for you automatically.

-If the certificate was issued outside TLS Protect Cloud (meaning it was added to the certificate inventory by one of the discovery import methods), make sure you select the correct CA account, as only the CA account that issued the certificate can revoke it.
+If the certificate was issued outside Certificate Manager - SaaS (meaning it was added to the certificate inventory by one of the discovery import methods), make sure you select the correct CA account, as only the CA account that issued the certificate can revoke it.

-6. Click Revocation Reason and select the most appropriate reason for revoking the certificate:
+6. Click Revocation Reason and select the most appropriate reason for revoking the certificate.
+The recocation reasons are specified by RFC 5280 5.3.1.
+The reasons allowed by Certificate Manager - SaaS are:

 • Superseded: The certificate has been replaced with a newer one.
-TLS Protect Cloud defaults to Superseded.
+Certificate Manager - SaaS defaults to Superseded.

 • Affiliation Changed: The person or organization using the certificate no longer has the same role or relationship with the issuer.